What is psoriasis?

 Find out more about menopause symptoms and how to ease hot flushes

 Medicines that can trigger psoriasis

 Sunburn can trigger a flare up, as can certain medications.
 These include ACE inhibitors, that are prescribed for high blood pressure, beta blockers, used for anxiety, some heart conditions and thyroid problems, and even ibuprofen.
+Cuts, scrapes and drinking too much alcohol can also have an effect.
 All of these can act as triggers, so talk to your GP before taking any new over-the-counter medicine or natural remedies.

 Read more about what you need to know about painkillers